Bayezid200497/simple-calculator/README.md

 # simple-calculator
-A lightweight C++ calculator that performs basic arithmetic operations with a simple and user-friendly interface.
+A lightweight C calculator that performs basic arithmetic operations with a simple and user-friendly interface.